operable/cog-book/cog-book/source/sections/command_execution_rules.rst

 | "when command is foo:bar with all option < 10 must have foo:read"
 | "when command is foo:bar with all options in ['staging', 'list'] must have foo:read"
 | "when command is foo:bar with option[foo] in ["foo", "bar"] allow"

+You may also use the an 'in' expression when referencing values in a list option.

+| "when command is foo:bar with option[list] in ["foo", "bar"] allow
+| "when command is foo:bar with option[list] in [/foo/] allow

 Permissions
 -----------